Learn About Orange County Family Court

 Orange County Family Court departments.

-The OC Family Court Judges are divided between the courthouse in Orange and the one in Santa Ana.
-The “L” refers to the Lamoreaux Justice Center (the Orange Courthouse).
-The “C” refers to the Central Justice Center (the Santa Ana Courthouse).
+The O.C.
+Family Court Judges are divided between the courthouse in Orange, Santa Ana, Fullerton, Newport Beach and, soon, Westminster.
+The "L" refers to the Lamoreaux Justice Center (the Orange Courthouse).
+The "C" refers to the Central Justice Center (the Santa Ana Courthouse).
 "N" refers to the North Justice Center.
 "H" refers to Harbor Justice Center.
 "W" refers to West Justice Center.

 The Family Court departments, as of the date this page is written, include the following: